webix-hub/docs/data/datatable/index.md

 <a href="http://webix.com/widget/datatable/" title="javascript datatable component">DataTable</a> is a pure JavaScript component that provides professional look-and-feel
 and convenient programming model for displaying data in a scrollable and sortable table.
-It&#146;s a powerful yet easy-to-use  control <br> that supports different data sources (xml, json, csv, jsarray, html tables) and has various possibilities (filtering, sorting, pagination, resizing, styling, copying etc.) still being  very fast handling  thousands of records.<a href="datatable/overview.md"> Read more...</a>
+It&#146;s a powerful yet easy-to-use  control <br> that supports different data sources (XML, JSON, CSV, JSArray, HTML tables) and has various possibilities (filtering, sorting, pagination, resizing, styling, copying etc.) still being  very fast handling  thousands of records.<a href="datatable/overview.md"> Read more...</a>